• Skip to primary navigation

 I consider it wisdom — learned from living with the pain of having made poor choices in the past.

 If someone had begged me to understand this when I was 21 or 25 or 35, I would have shrugged it off.
-About the time I hit 40, change was slowly starting to faintly dawn for me.
+About the time I hit 40, change was slowly starting to faintly dawn on me.
 Today, it’s simple and obvious to me.

 I can’t force anybody else to see this.
 I can’t force anybody else to join me in changing how success is measured.
 And that’s painful for me.